 Corporate bylaws are a code of rules adopted to manage your corporation’s business and regulate its affairs.
 They outline all rules and regulations for directors, officers, committees, and shareholders.

-In Louisiana, corporate bylaws are created and adopted by your board of directors.
-They must be consistent with state laws or your articles.
+In Louisiana, your board of directors creates and adopts the bylaws.
+They must be consistent with state laws and your articles.
 Your board also has the power to repeal or amend bylaws in the future.

 The rights and responsibilities of your corporation’s shareholders are to be written within a shareholder agreement.
-This legal document protects shareholders and ensures equality among them.
+This legal document helps protect shareholders and can help ensure equality among them.
 A shareholder agreement should include their names and contact information, voting rights, and liabilities.
-It should also set forth how to:
+It may also set forth how to:

 An online template or professional legal services can be used to draft a solid shareholder agreement.
 A copy of your shareholder agreement must be filed at your corporation’s registered office that’s open daily during business hours.
 By law, the agreement must be made available to any shareholder or their attorney or legal representative.

 Corporations are required to issue the shares that were authorized in the Articles of Incorporation.
-You must always keep a record of who owns shares and how many shares have been publicly or privately issued.
+You must always keep corporate records of who owns shares and how many shares have been publicly or privately issued.
 Shares of stock can be traded or sold after being issued but can only be issued once.

-There are two types of stock to consider issuing: common stock and preferred stock.
-Purchasing common stock is riskier for shareholders but comes with benefits, such as appreciation, dividends, voting rights, and the ability to buy new shares when they are issued.
+Two types of stock to consider issuing are common stock and preferred stock.
+Purchasing common stock is riskier for shareholders but comes with benefits, such as appreciation, dividends, voting rights, and the ability to buy new shares when they’re issued.
 Preferred stock is less risky for shareholders to buy.
-It doesn’t usually come with voting rights; however, it’s prioritized over common stock and can pay out regularly scheduled dividends.
+It doesn’t usually come with voting rights.
+However, it’s prioritized over common stock and can pay out regularly scheduled dividends.

 Your corporation must decide whether to issue a share of stock publicly or privately.
 Private shares of stock are often issued to managers, employees, founders, or a private investor group.
 Publicly issued shares mean anyone can buy them.
 Public companies must file quarterly statements with the U.S. Securities and Exchange Commission (SEC).